arange/arange.github.io/privacy_tips.md

 Generally, enabling 2FA can be found in your account's security settings of a website.

 Another type of 2FA is by sending one-time tokens to your phone by SMS.
 This is much less secure than the above method as it is vulnerable to SIM-swap attacks, where malicious actors apply social engineering to your mobile carrier to move your number to a SIM card that they hold (and henceforth all calls and messages will be redirected to their SIM card).
-Besides that, SMS messages can also be intercepted (phone calls too, see SS7 flaw: https://www.schneier.com/blog/archives/2015/08/ss7_phone-switc.html)
+Besides that, SMS messages can also be intercepted (phone calls too, see [SS7 flaw](https://www.schneier.com/blog/archives/2015/08/ss7_phone-switc.html))

 ## Password Generating and Management